 This documentation has been retired and might not be updated.
-The product, service, or technology mentioned in this content is no longer supported.
+The products, services, or technologies mentioned in this content are no longer supported.
 To view current admin documentation, see Manage your Databricks account.

 The Usage Overview tab in the Databricks account console lets you:

 View historical account usage in Databricks Units (DBUs), grouped by workload type (All-Purpose Compute, Jobs Compute, Jobs Compute Light).

 Download a CSV file that contains itemized usage details by cluster.
 If you want to automate delivery of these files to an S3 bucket, see Deliver and access billable usage logs.